MohidFarhan/MohidFarhan.github.io/_posts/2025-11-15-Reinterpreting-Electromagnetism-by-Particle-Physics-PartOne.md

 ### Zero-momentum solution
 The four-gradient is written as:
  $$\partial_\mu = \frac{\partial}{\partial x^\mu}=[\frac{1}{c} \frac{\partial}{\partial t},  \frac{\partial}{\partial x}, \frac{\partial}{\partial y}, \frac{\partial}{\partial z}]$$.
  So, it accounts for all of the 4 dimensions of spacetime, which we have already tackled.
-Since the Dirac equation has $$4\times4$$ matrices with a 4-gradient, then the wavefunction $\psi$ also needs to be a matrix with 4 rows, in order to be dimensionally consistent.
+Since the Dirac equation has $$4\times4$$ matrices with a 4-gradient, then the wavefunction $$\psi$$ also needs to be a matrix with 4 rows, in order to be dimensionally consistent.

 $$
 \psi =